top of page

 How to compare low doc home loans

-• Compare interest rates between different banks and lenders as even a small difference can impact your total repayments over the loan term.
+This includes between different banks and lenders as even a small difference can impact your total repayments over the loan term.

-• Look out for application fees, ongoing fees (monthly or annual), and any additional charges, such as discharge fees.
+Such as ongoing fees (monthly or annual), and any additional charges, such as discharge fees.

-• Consider the flexibility of the loan, such as options for early repayment, an offset account and redraw facility.
+Such as options for early repayment, an offset account and redraw facility.

-• Research the lender’s reputation and customer reviews to ensure you’ll be getting a good customer experience.
+You may also want to research the lender’s reputation and customer reviews to ensure you’ll be getting a good customer experience.

 Tip: Mortgage brokers have access to a wide range of lenders, some of which may specialise in low doc loan products.
 Brokers understand the different requirements of each lender and can guide you through the process, ensuring you provide the right documentation and meet the lender’s criteria.